ED-IP/Milestone-3-project/README.md

     - The Search page (main page and also accesible with the "Home" option in the menu) presents a field where the user can search inside the dictionary

+- __Search Results__

+    - In this section the results from the search are shown as a collapsible listed
+    - If not match is found in the database a warning message is presented

 - __Register User page__

     - In this section of the web an anonimous user can register to gain the ability to add/edit/delete entrys from dictionary